 Decker seems to delight in depicting peculiar houses and asymmetrical structures within his idyllic countryside scenes.
-A dilapidated hut, with a thatched roof that leans sharply to the ground on one side, stands in the middle of the second painting in the present pair.
+A dilapidated hut with a thatched roof that leans sharply to the ground on one side stands in the middle of Landscape with a Farmyard and Figure Drawing Water from a Well, other Figures Conversing Nearby, the second painting in the present pair.
 On the right, a crude fence has been erected with a number of roughly hewn planks protruding in different directions.
 These peculiar constructions are not only points of interest in the painting but also display Decker's technical skill in representing angle and perspective.
-They also allow for the painterly rendition of a variety of textures and materials, which is similarly exemplified in Decker's painting A Wooded River Landscape with a Woman Looking out over the Water, a Horseman with his Dog and another Figure Beyond (fig. 1).
-Here, a woman leans against a railing attached to a rough and gnarled tree trunk that curves towards a small incongruous looking outbuilding erected on the bank.
-A combination of planks and twigs are nailed haphazardly on top of one another to stabilise the structure, which stands on two precarious stilts reaching into the water.
-Whether such structures were common in rural areas at the time, or whether Decker exaggerated them simply to enhance the rustic charm of his works, the result is nonetheless very effective.
+They also allow for the painterly rendering of a variety of textures and materials, which is similarly exemplified in Decker's painting A Wooded River Landscape with a Woman Looking out over the Water, a Horseman with his Dog and another Figure Beyond (Private Collection).
+Here a woman leans against a railing attached to a rough and gnarled tree trunk that curves towards a small incongruous looking outbuilding erected on the bank.
+A combination of planks and twigs are nailed haphazardly on top of each other to stabilise the structure, which stands on two precarious stilts reaching into the water.
+Whether such structures were commonplace in rural areas at the time, or whether Decker exaggerated them to enhance the rustic charm of his works, the result is very effective.

-The focus of human activity in the second from the present pair of works is around the well on the left of the scene, where a man fills a bucket with water.
+The focus of human activity in Landscape with a Farmyard and Figure Drawing Water from a Well, other Figures Conversing Nearby is around the well on the left of the scene, where a man fills a bucket with water.
 A labourer sits nearby with his arm outstretched for his companion to bandage it.
 Presumably he has been injured while cutting the logs that lie scattered around the farmyard.
-In the image of the fallen tree trunks, it is difficult to recognise the grandeur of the living ones that predominantly command the composition.
-The oak trees lean at different angles, their foliage creating dense dark patches outlined against the sky.
-Again, what could be a commonplace scene is given an added dimension by the strong character of the trees.
+In the image of the fallen tree trunks, it is difficult to recognise the grandeur of the living ones that largely command the composition.
+The living oaks lean at different angles, their foliage creating dense dark patches outlined against the sky.
+Again, what could be a commonplace scene is given added dimension by the strong character of the trees.

-A Cottage among Trees on the Bank of a Stream by Decker in the National Gallery, London, is similar to the present pair of pictures in its spirit and monumentality (fig. 2).
+A Cottage among Trees on the Bank of a Stream by Decker in the National Gallery, London, is similar to the present pair of pictures in its spirit and monumentality.
 The view is of a cottage tucked away on a riverbank surrounded by trees.
-There is little activity and no great variation in colouring, yet the scene commands attention, in large part because of the dramatically twisted trunks of the trees and their distinctive craggy branches.
-Also notable is Decker's extensive employment of shadowing and his expansive and imposing sky.
-As with the present paintings, the depth and tonality of the composition is striking.
+There is little activity and no great variation in colouring, however the scene commands attention, in large part because of the dramatically twisted trunks of the trees and their distinctive craggy branches.
+Also notable is Decker's extensive employment of shadowing and again the sky is expansive and imposing.
+As in Landscape with a Village Road and Figures Conversing in the Right Foreground and Landscape with a Farmyard and Figure Drawing Water from a Well, other Figures Conversing Nearby, the depth and tonality of the composition is striking.

-Decker was a pupil of Jacob van Ruisdael (1628/9-1682), one of the principal exponents of Dutch landscape painting in the second half of the seventeenth century.
-Van Ruisdael helped to revolutionise landscape painting, moving it away from the 'tonal phase' (c.1620-c.1650), associated with the preceding generation of artists such as van Ruisdael's uncle, Salomon van Ruysdael (?1600/03-1670) (see Inventory).
-Decker's naturalistic countryside scenes, distinctive colour palette and the solidity of his trees are clearly inspired by van Ruisdael, who was an innovator in his treatment of trees in particular, giving them important functions in the landscape rather than a purely decorative significance.
+Decker was a pupil of Jacob van Ruisdael, one of the principle exponents of Dutch landscape painting in the second half of the seventeenth century.
+Van Ruisdael helped to revolutionise landscape painting, moving it away from the 'tonal phase' (c.
+1620 - c.
+1650), associated with the preceding generation of artists such as Jacob's uncle, Salomon van Ruysdael.
+Decker's naturalistic countryside scenes, distinctive colour palette and the massiveness of his trees are clearly inspired by van Ruisdael, who was an innovator in his treatment of trees in particular, giving them important functions in the landscape